Home

 This Fried Chicken Recipe holds a special place in my memory of a wonderful time when I was just a little girl.
 It is truly an American comfort food.

-Long before I was grown up, long before I had my own family; long before I was a restaurant owner; fried chicken was the heart and soul of almost every Sunday family dinner and often the center of the plate on special days.
+Long before I was grown up, long before I had my own family; long before I was a restaurant owner; fried chicken was the heart and soul of many Sunday family dinners and often the center of the plate on other special days.

 Fried chicken can be a very contentious subject in America, among cooks anyway.
 Every region in America has their own way of preparing it - and, of course, their way must be the best way.